afuafuyo/ynode/README_EN.md

 ###### Appointment

 + all system class begin with 'y' eg. y/log/file/Target
-+ all user app class begin with the app dir name eg. app/controllers/index/IndexController
++ all user application class begin with 'app' eg. app/controllers/index/IndexController

 # Use as mvc